7 Different Types of Asphalt: Everything You Need to Know

 1. Hot Mix Asphalt (HMA)

-Hot asphalt, also known as hot mix asphalt (HMA), is the most used type of asphalt.
-It is made by heating a mixture of aggregate (crushed stone, gravel, and sand) and asphalt cement (a petroleum product) at a high temperature, usually around 300-350 degrees Fahrenheit.
-The mixture is then mixed and transported to the job site, where it is laid and compacted while still hot.
+Hot asphalt, also known as hot mix asphalt (HMA), is the most commonly used type of asphalt in paving projects.
+It is created by heating a mixture of aggregate (crushed stone, gravel, and sand) and asphalt cement (a petroleum-based binder) to high temperatures, typically between 300 and 350 degrees Fahrenheit.
+This heating process allows the materials to blend together evenly and produce a strong, flexible pavement surface.

 Pros and Cons of Hot Asphalt